 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 When investing in Bitcoin, it’s important to arm yourself with knowledge about future events that could affect price.
 Though many economic events—like the coronavirus-related crash of March 2020—are impossible to predict, there’s one feature of the Bitcoin economy that affects its price every four years, like clockwork.

 That’s the Bitcoin halving—a process, hardcoded into the Bitcoin’s protocol—that cuts the mining rewards for the Bitcoin blockchain by half.
 Historically, that’s increased the price of Bitcoin, and the next halving event will take place in May 2020.
 Have no clue what all that means or how it might affect your investments?
-Read on to armor up.Buy and sell Bitcoin and Ethereum with $0 commission.
-Sign up for first access.
+Read on to armor up.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
+Sign up to trade here.

 What is Bitcoin?

 Bitcoin is a peer-to-peer digital decentralized cryptocurrency, first released in 2008.
 It’s the invention of the Satoshi Nakamoto.
 Bitcoin is the first cryptocurrency, and still maintains dominance over the cryptocurrency market; it’s the most expensive, too (its price is around $6,500 as of March 31, 2020), and it’s the largest cryptocurrency by market capitalization—around $36 billion.